ireasor/sonar-export/README.md

 ## Caveats and limitations:

-Currently, only HTTP is supported.
+HTTPS is supported, but currently will trust all clients.
+This is the best that I'm able to do without jumping through some hoops to allow for the importing of custom key stores.

 Currently, we only support logging in with basic auth.
-Using a Sonar token is another possibility down the road.
+Using a Sonar token is another possibility down the road, but would require a fair amount of development.

+If anyone is motivated to implement either of these features, please let me know and I'd be happy to work with you to vet your pull request.